-At its core, identity is ideology . . .
+At its core, ideology is identity . . .

 For decades we’ve been “educated” to believe that local elections are not partisan, so no party affiliations are disclosed, as party labels might sway voters.